 How much does your organisation stand out from its competition?
 That’s a question on many minds of HR leaders, especially in a tricky talent market.
-Australia's unemployment rate has remained flat at 3.5%, with the nation's labour market largely exceeding financial expectations.
-What’s more, new data from the Australian Bureau of Statistics showed that around 53,000 Australians found a job in March 2023.
+The UK's unemployment rate has remained moderately flat between 3.7% and 3.8% since January 2022, but 74,000 jobs were filled in October-December, far exceeding the anticipated 40,000.

 To brand yourself as an employer of choice takes work – there’s no doubt about that.
 But how you choose to define your Employee Value Proposition can make or break your talent acquisition strategy.
 To quickly define, your EVP is the unique set of benefits that an employee receives in return for the skills, capabilities, and experience they bring to your company.
 Defining your EVP is about defining the essence of your company – what makes it special and why people choose to work there.

 But market leaders understand that your EVP isn’t just about what you give your people, it’s about how those benefits, initiatives or freebies make your people feel about belonging at your organisation.

 As you develop your overall EVP it’s key to understand the goals behind an EVP and what it allows you to do as a business.
 With the right EVP in place, you’ll be able to: